itu-cstp/BDSAMcGyvers/README.md

 BDSAMcGyvers
 ============

-Main wiki for bdsa course
+Main repository + wiki for bdsa course E2012 on IT-University of Copenhagen